 Can I Even Get a Mortgage in Halifax?

 Absolutely.
-Maybe not today, and maybe not tomorrow, but with proper guidance from an unbiased mortgage broker and an adhered to financial plan, many aspiring homeowners in Halifax experience success.
+Maybe not today, and maybe not tomorrow, but with proper guidance from an unbiased mortgage broker and an adhered to a financial plan, many aspiring homeowners in Halifax experience success.

 The first step to determining if and how much a borrower can qualify for is to find a mortgage broker in Halifax that they feel comfortable working with.
 Any broker worth their salt will offer a greater variety of rates than big banks; the best treat their clients as relationships instead of transactions.

 One of the best ways to find a mortgage broker is, in typical Haligonian fashion, by word of mouth.
-Friends, colleagues, and family are a wealth of information and accolades when it comes to whom they prefer working with, and are often eager to share their experiences.
+Friends, colleagues, and family are a wealth of information and accolades when it comes to whom they prefer working with and are often eager to share their experiences.

 Questions to Ask When Interviewing a Broker in Halifax

 - What type of mortgages do you offer?

 - What are the associated costs of doing business with you?

 - How long will it take for my mortgage approval?